By Erin Feldman

 How to Choose the Best KPIs for Your Business

 Choosing the wrong KPI is like being on the wrong road – no matter how much you travel along that path, you won’t get where you want to be.
 So when you come up with KPIs, make sure that performing well on that aspect will take you a step closer to your desired future.
+As a starting point, it might be helpful to use a sample KPI library to get an idea of all the metrics available by department and industry.
+The following tips can help you establish the right KPIs that will help you to intelligently evaluate your performance.
 The following tips can help you establish the right KPIs that will help you to intelligently evaluate your performance.

 1. Set Clear Goals

 Having KPIs would mean nothing if there is no future that you envision yourself to be in.
 May it be in improving sales, or in increasing customer satisfaction, having clear goals is your first step into directing your efforts into a brighter future.